Costa Rican Model Karina Ramos Flaunts Incredible Abs And Beautiful Looks In New Snapshot

 TULUM ????
 This place is just insane! ????
 Cada detalle, cada rincón…Todo en Tulum es tan único que siempre dan ganas de quedarse por meses y desconectarse ????
 Es el lugar perfecto para un escape ????????
 Gracias @kanan.hotel.tulum por recibirnos hoy! ???? @universal.traveling.girls #Tulum #mexico #travel #traveladdict #vacaciones #vacation #TulumMexico #enjoy #smile #travelwithme #karyramos #beachbabe #havefun #bikinibody

-Apart from her regular pictures, she also posted a snap from her latest photoshoot with Smith & Gale Magazine, where she rocked string bikini bottoms that she paired with a very stylish, black beaded top.
+Apart from her regular pictures, she also posted a snap from her latest photo shoot with Smith & Gale Magazine, where she rocked string bikini bottoms that she paired with a very stylish black-beaded top.